 - 1. Provide their identity to the All of Us Research Program. - a.
-Applications must include proof of identity (e.g., Driver's License, Passport, or other forms of official identification); pseudonyms are not allowed.
+Applications must include proof of identity in accordance with the National Institute of Standards and Technology (NIST) Identity Assurance Level 2 (IAL2) standard; pseudonyms are not allowed.
 Identity will be verified electronically using a third-party electronic ID verification platform.
-At the initial release of the All of Us Research Program Registered Tier data, an eRA Commons Account will be used as a proxy for identity validation. - b.
+A manual process for ID verification will be available for individuals who cannot verify using the electronic platform. - b.
 Applications must include contact information (email, address), as well as any professional affiliations. - c.
 Individuals without traditional forms of identification may petition the program for access.
 The program, or a specified body within the program, will review such petitions and decide whether or not to grant access. - 2.
 Provide consent for public display of their name and affiliations along with plain language descriptions of their research projects. - 3.
 Provide consent for public release of name and affiliation if the RAB finds that they have violated the DUCC. - 4.
 Complete the All of Us Responsible Conduct of Research Training, including modules on data security and participant privacy awareness, and renew this training on an annual basis. - 5.
 Provide a signature that codifies that the user has read, understood, and agrees to abide by the DUCC, and has completed the requisite training.